stevejay/artfullylondon-web-admin/README.md

 ### Template HTML File

-The site CSS is split into the main CSS and the startup CSS.
-The aim is to get page content displayed as quickly as possible that indicates the site is loading.
-The CSS for this content is inlined into the head of the site's HTML file.
-The main CSS is in it's own file and is linked to at the bottom of the body of the site's HTML file, along with the site's JavaScript files.
+The site CSS is split into the React components' CSS and the global CSS.
+The aim is to get a non-React loading screen displayed while the SPA is downloading and initializing.
+The CSS for this loading screen content is inlined into the head of the site's HTML file.
+The React components' CSS file is linked to at the bottom of the HTML page body, along with the site's JavaScript files.

 The site's JavaScript is split into two files: app and vendor.
 The app file contains the site specific JavaScript and the vendor file contains the